alexandroid000/talks/584/nilles_final_project.md

 Model the robot as a point moving **in straight lines** in the plane, "bouncing" off the boundary at a **fixed angle** $\theta$ from the normal:

 ![A point robot moving in the plane.
 The top row shows bounces at zero degrees from the normal.
 The second row shows bounces at 50 degrees clockwise from normal.](../figures/bounce_examples.pdf)

-Research Questions
+Questions from Robotics
 ------------------

--   What kind of tasks are robots with extremely simple control laws capable of performing?
+> -   What kind of tasks are robots with extremely simple control laws capable of
+      performing?
--   Will the robot become "trapped" in a certain part of the environment?
-Or a certain motion pattern?
+> -   *Localization:* Will the robot become "trapped" in a small part of the environment?
+Or a
+      low-dimensional motion pattern?
+> -   *Coverage:* How completely and evenly does the robot cover the environment?

+. . .

 ![In this environment, bouncing at the normal, the robot will become trapped in the area between the purple lines.](../figures/triangle_trap.jpg)